 Merge Possessions with New Accommodations

-At Regency Senior Living, residents are able to decorate their own apartments with their things, which makes for an easier transition from a home to an Assisted Living community.
+At Rosewood, residents are able to decorate their own apartments with their things, which makes for an easier transition from a home to an Assisted Living community.
 Whether it is decorative knick-knacks or daily essentials, surrounding ourselves with our “stuff” goes a long way toward a new place beginning to feel like home.
-At Regency Senior Living communities with Memory Care services, residents keep important items in a memory box for storing “special things”.
+At our Memory Care community, residents are allowed to keep important items in a memory box for storing their “special things.”

 Recycle When Possible